tango-controls/rfc/4/README.md

 An Attribute MUST have associated following static metadata:
 * *memorized*, a flag describing whether *set value* is stored in the database and restored during Attribute initialization,
-* *write hardware at init*, a flag describing whether *set value* is written to the Attribute during initialization or *init* call.
+* *write hardware at init*, a flag describing whether the memorized *set value* is written to the Attribute during initialization or *init* call.
   It is effective only if *memorized* is also set.

 To set *memorized*, following constraints MUST be satisfied: